The Center for East Asian Studies at UW-Madison

 CEAS Symposium and Reception October 7

-These are the kinds of questions that will be explored at the CEAS Symposium, Friday, Oct.
+The annual CEAS Symposium was held Friday, Oct.
 7, 1:30 - 5;30 p.m. at the Pyle Center.
 Click here to see the full schedule.
-CEAS reception will follow the symposium.